 I know, I know, we've all heard this one over and over again.
 But how many of us really drink enough water?
-I'm talking at least 10 8 ounce glasses of water a day, minimum.
+I'm talking at least 10 8-ounce glasses of water a day, minimum.
 You should really try to take in a full gallon of water each day.

 Why, you ask?
 Let me count the ways.
-First of all, our bodies are over 70% water.
+First of all, our bodies are over 70 percent water.
 That should tell you something right there.
 And you all know that you can go much longer without food than you can without water.
 The body needs a lot of water in order to maintain its daily functions efficiently.
 In addition, water helps to flush out harmful toxins, as well as prime the body for fat loss.

 If your body isn't getting enough water, it does everything it can to hold on to the water it does have.
 The problem with this, is the way it holds onto the water.
-You see, over 70% of your muscle is made up of water.
+You see, over 70 percent of your muscle is made up of water.
 It helps to give your muscles that full, pumped look (along with glycogen).

 Here's another little trick you can use.
-Instead of just drinking water, begin drinking ice cold water.
+Instead of just drinking water, begin drinking ice-cold water.
 You see, there is a metabolic cost to eating.
 In other words, the digestion of food, as you'll read about in the next tip, takes calories.
-Well, so does drinking ice cold water.
+Well, so does drinking ice-cold water.

 3 Eat 6 Meals A Day

 But first, I must burst your bubble.
-What you are about to read isn't sexy, it's not exotic, secret, or the uncovering of some super Eastern European nutrition system that led to tons of gold medals in weight lifting.
-I'm also not going to tout some super juice, or specific vegetable that you need to eat outrageous quantities of in order to achieve your goals.
+What you are about to read isn't sexy, exotic, secret, or the uncovering of some super Eastern European nutrition system that led to tons of gold medals in weight lifting.
+I'm also not going to tout some super juice, or a specific vegetable that you need to eat outrageous quantities of in order to achieve your goals.

 What it is, is sound advice that works.
 Do this correctly, and you will be well on your way to fitness nirvana.
 The thing is, most people know about it, yet few actually follow through with it and put it into action.